djangodeployment/django-deployment-book/03-web-server.rst

 The web server
 ==============

-This chapter is divided in two parts: nginx and apache.
+This chapter is divided in two parts: nginx and Apache.
 Depending on which of the two you choose, you only need to read that part.

-Both nginx and apache are excellent choices for a web server.
+Both nginx and Apache are excellent choices for a web server.
 Most people deploying Django nowadays seem to be using nginx, so, if you aren't interested in learning more about what you should choose, pick up nginx.
 Apache is also widely used, and it is preferable in some cases.